3D Gaussian Splatting in Open3D#

 This notebook demonstrates how to:

-1. Download example assets (a Gaussian PLY scene, a binary SPLAT file, and two glTF meshes).
+1. Download example assets (Gaussian PLY, binary SPLAT, compressed SPZ, and glTF meshes).

 2. Detect geometry type with open3d.io.read_file_geometry_type before loading.

-3. Load and inspect splat attributes from both .ply and .splat formats.
+3. Load and inspect splat attributes from .ply, .splat, and .spz formats.

 4. Apply SRT transforms using _apply_srt_geometry — identical code for splats and meshes.